mis94/String-class/README.md

 standard string class in C++ as this project was implemented according to the description provided in the PDF file.

 Team members:
-- Mohamed Ibrahim Saad (Github: mis94).
+- Mohamed Ibrahim Elsayed (Github: mis94).
 - Osama Fathy Ramadan (Github: OsamaFathy).